Sonoma Earth School Summer Camp

 • Schedule: Camp hours 8:30AM–1:00PM

-The program is registered with 4CS and states that it is committed to honoring both the history of the land it uses and its current place in today’s Native community through its curriculum and organizational practices.
-It notes that this land stands as a site for dance, gardening, ceremony, and education for all Native Peoples, including the local Southern Pomo tribes, Mishewal Wappo, the Koi Nation, and Coast Miwok.
+The organization states that it is registered with 4CS and that it is committed to honoring both the history of the land it uses and its current place in today’s Native community through its curriculum and organizational practices, naming the local Southern Pomo tribes, Mishewal Wappo, the Koi Nation, and Coast Miwok.

 • Ages: 5–13 years old